Barrel threads: Muzzle threads

-Gun with threaded muzzle besides a disassembled muzzle brake and thread protector.
+Gun with threaded muzzle beside a disassembled muzzle brake and thread protector.

 Muzzle threads is one method of fitting accessories such as flash hiders, suppressors or muzzle brakes (compensators).
 The applicable thread is limited to a certain degree by the bullet caliber and barrel diameter.
 Right-hand threads (RH) are most common, but left-hand threads (LH) are sometimes used instead.
 Unless otherwise stated, right-hand threads are usually assumed.

 In Europe it has become common to use 1 mm muzzle thread pitches.
 M14x1 is a common thread type on European hunting barrels, while M18x1 is common on competition bull barrels.
 A larger barrel thread diameter can improve the precision of the barrel.
 As of 2021, various Unified threads are still the de facto standard on most American firearms, such as 1/2"-28 (M12.7x0.907) on 5.6 mm (.223") caliber rifles and 5/8"-24 (M15.88x1.058) on 7.62 mm (.308") calibers.

 Some common barrel threads are listed below: